 The IWDG manages their sightings scheme for them, so you can submit your basking shark sightings using the IWDGs standard online sightings form.
 All reported shark sightings help yo build a body of data that will inform shark conservation and research.

-Video of Basking Sharks off Baltimore Co.
-Cork in 2010 with Baltimore Sea Safari
+Video of Basking Sharks off Castlehaven, Co.
+Cork in 2018 with Ireland’s Wildlife Tours

 Useful Basking Shark Links